helpyio/helpy/README.md

 - More translation files (need help with this)
 - Add "related articles" section to knowledgebase
 - Add commenting to knowledgebase using community functions
+- Support for different themes- and easy way to customize look and feel
 - Insert link to KB articles into reply in admin
 - Set up JSON API hooks, and test
 - Convert admin to use react.js